Balancing Social Media Use and Your Financial and Mental Health

 Set realistic financial goals

-Save for larger purchases and emergencies
+Build savings for large purchases and emergencies

 Choose the right investment strategy